A worker dies of toxic exposure every 30 seconds worldwide, whereas a worker dies of workplace hazards every 15 seconds.

 Exposure and Handling of Hazardous Chemicals in the Workplace: Measuring the Impact

-Exposure to chemicals and hazardous physical agents cause multiple adverse health conditions.
-Cancer is one of the most significant contributors.
+Prolonged exposure to chemicals and hazardous physical agents has been to cause multiple adverse health conditions.
+Cancer is one of the most commonly experienced results.
 Due to the inhalation of carcinogenic substances, lung cancer accounts for 86% of all premature deaths in the workplace.
 The yearly death toll of workers has crossed 2.8 million globally due to an unhealthy and unsafe work environment, according to the 2019 UN Report.
 A worker died of leukemia due to exposure to toxic substances daily.
 Another worker died of CO2 poisoning.

-In 2019, OSHA cited a few events of chemical exposure causing damage to environmental health & safety:
+In 2019, OSHA cited a few events of chemical exposure as damaging to environmental health & safety

-- A pet food manufacturer in Florida exposed employees to corrosive chemicals for failing to provide protective gears.
+- A pet food manufacturer in Florida exposed employees to corrosive chemicals for failing to provide PPE.

-- A Pennsylvania-based hair salon exposed its workers to formaldehyde using hair-smoothing products due to inadequate precautionary measures.
-It called for a fine of $17,500 for not abiding by OSHA’s formaldehyde and hazard communication standards.
+- A Pennsylvania-based hair salon exposed its workers to formaldehyde due to inadequate precautionary measures.
+The resulting fine was upwards of $17,000 for not abiding by OSHA’s formaldehyde and hazard communication standards.

-- An Ohio-based musical instrument factory exposed its workers to toxic copper dust using it on a greater scale than the recommended permissible level.
-Consequently, the company had to pay a hefty sum of $200,230 for two repeated and seven severe safety and health violations.
+- An Ohio-based musical instrument factory exposed its workers to toxic copper dust after attempting to use it on a greater scale than the recommended permissible level.
+Consequently, the company had to pay a hefty sum of $200,230 for severe safety and health violations.

-- A Texas indoor gun range exposes its workers to unsafe levels of lead at its facility.
-The employer was fined $214,387 for exceeding the permissible exposure limit, contaminating the surface and not replacing damaged PPEs.
+- A Texas indoor gun range exposed its workers to unsafe levels of lead at its facility.
+The employer was fined $214,387 for exceeding the permissible exposure limit, failure to decontaminate the surface and not replacing damaged PPE.

-Workplace Chemical Safety Management Is No More a Choice but a Responsibility
+Chemical Safety Management in the Workplace Is a Responsibility, not a Choice

-These dangers mentioned above and the growing list of regulations from agencies like OSHA and Reach are driving companies to take preventive measures to identify and eliminate these hazardous chemicals in the workplace, which pose a threat to your organization, employees, customers, and all other stakeholders involved.
+Dangers mentioned above and the growing list of regulations from agencies like OSHA and Reach are leading more and more companies to take preventive measures to identify and eliminate hazardous chemicals in the workplace, which pose a threat to your organization, employees, customers, and all other stakeholders involved.

 Managing chemical footprint is not just an OSHA compliance but more a civic duty.

-Why Is It Essential for Companies to Abide by Regulatory Compliance?
+Why It’s Essential for Companies to Abide by Regulatory Compliance

-Regulatory Compliance is something that must not be forgotten, as non-compliance might attract unwanted attention from regulatory agencies – often followed by large penalties as well as a threat to your business’s licenses.
+Regulatory Compliance has become something that can’t be forgotten, with non-compliance attracting unwanted attention from regulatory agencies – often followed by large penalties as well as a threat to your business’s licenses.

 Figure: 2 Regulatory compliance agencies

-We covered the penalties involved in one of our prior articles, ‘How Managing Hazardous Chemical Information solves EHS Challenges’ ‘We have noticed that in 2017, the Occupational Safety and Health Administration (OSHA) increased the severity of penalties by 80% and imposed hefty fines ranging from $7,000 up to $12,000 for noncompliance to GHS through 2016-17.
+We covered the penalties involved in a previous article, ‘How Managing Hazardous Chemical Information solves EHS Challenges’ ‘We have noticed that in 2017, the Occupational Safety and Health Administration (OSHA) increased the severity of penalties by 80% and imposed hefty fines ranging from $7,000 up to $12,000 for noncompliance to GHS through 2016-17.
 For serious violations, the penalties could be as high as $70,000 to $127,000.’